Dear Grandmother T.

 Although Big Mama strongly discouraged it, you at 15 and Henry, age 24, were married.
 Two years later you had my father, James and later three other children.
-Perhaps your mother knew the potential dangers of a marriage between your youth and his extremely different cultural ways.
+Your mother knew the potential dangers of a marriage between your youth and his extremely different cultural ways.

 I know that you and Grandpapa had some pretty rocky times in your marriage.
 You were deeply hurt by some of his cultural and religious differences and the hours he spent working to be successful instead of staying home.
 With the specter of his childhood poverty always in his mind, escaping it must have been a driving force.

-Another sorrow in your life may have been losing your confidence and independence.
+Another sorrow in your life may have beean losing your confidence and independence.
 Henry, by being older and the husband, by right took charge of everything in your life, which was not unusual in that day and age.
-Before the 1920’s women had no rights and could be abused or mistreated at their husband’s wishes, with few or no legal rights.
+Before the 1920’s women had no rights and could be abused or mistreated at their husband’s wishes.
 Their existence was more or less for the husband and upkeep of his home and bearing of his children.
 But you had seen the love your parents had and probably wanted that too.